Shivam0069/SwiftRide/Backend/README.md

 - `200 OK`: Successfully logged out.
 - `401 Unauthorized`: Authentication token is missing or invalid.

-### POST /captions/register
+### POST /captains/register

 #### Description

-Registers a new caption in the system.
+Registers a new captain in the system.

 #### Request Body

 The request body must be a JSON object containing the following fields:

 - `fullname`: An object containing:
-  - `firstname` (string, required): The first name of the caption.
+  - `firstname` (string, required): The first name of the captain.
 Must be at least 3 characters long.
-  - `lastname` (string, optional): The last name of the caption.
+  - `lastname` (string, optional): The last name of the captain.
 Must be at least 3 characters long if provided.
-- `email` (string, required): The email address of the caption.
+- `email` (string, required): The email address of the captain.
 Must be a valid email format.
-- `password` (string, required): The password for the caption account.
+- `password` (string, required): The password for the captain account.
 Must be at least 6 characters long.
 - `vehicle`: An object containing:
   - `color` (string, required): The color of the vehicle.
 Must be at least 3 characters long.
   - `plate` (string, required): The plate number of the vehicle.
 Must be at least 3 characters long.